frederic-perez/AmE-dictionary/data/idioms.md

 __a bit dicey__ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
+__a blessing in disguise__ An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
+I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a dime a dozen__ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a drop in the bucket__ :two: A very small amount when compared to something else.